Evaluate swap strategies to manage your interest rate risk

 Banks need to compete for loans.
 Twenty years ago, there were over 8,000 banks in the U.S. Today there's less than 5,000.
 Despite the competition being as fierce as ever, banks are not only competing for loans, they are also competing for investor dollars.

-Derivatives are one of the ways that community banks deal with this problem, and there are a few methods to consider:
+Derivatives are one way that community banks deal with this problem, and there are a few methods to consider:

 Traditional interest rate swaps

-This method, used by majority of banks who offer derivatives, is when the bank offers swaps directly to their customers through a back-to-back swap program.
+This method, used by most banks who offer derivatives, is when the bank offers swaps directly to their customers through a back-to-back swap program.

 Indirect interest rate swaps

 In this situation, the community bank introduces a correspondent bank to the customer, who then offers the customer an interest rate swap.
 With an indirect swap, the community bank makes a floating rate loan to the customer, simultaneously, the correspondent bank enters into an interest rate swap with the customer.
 The customer, as a result, has a total fixed-rate solution.
 The community bank is not a party to the interest rate swap.